Another approach to the equivalence of measure-many one-way quantum finite automata and its application: Preliminaries

 \section{Preliminaries}

 For convenience, we briefly review some basic notions needed in the sequel.
-To a more exhaustive illustration about linear algebra, we refer to \cite{32}.
-Also, we refer to \cite{1,2,3} for a through treatment on the quantum theory.
+For a more exhaustive treatment of linear algebra, we refer the reader to \cite{32}.
+We also refer the reader to \cite{1,2,3} for a thorough treatment of quantum theory.